How to recognize and respond to heat-related health emergencies

 Heat stroke is a life-threatening condition where the body overheats quickly and loses the ability to control its temperature.
-When this happens, a person’s temperature can rise to 106°F or higher in 10-15 minutes.
+When this happens, a person’s temperature can rise to 106°F or higher in only 10-15 minutes.
 Without emergency treatment, heat stroke can cause permanent disability and even death.

 Symptoms of Heat Stroke